JasonElting/wsu-team-projects/README.md

 This projects situates itself as a high-level "proof-of-concept."
 The ultimate goal of this project is to show that scanning RFID-enabled inventory from a UAV is feasible and can provide tremendous performance benefits for both inventory managers as well as in-field workers.

-The project utilizes a Bebop 2 drone as the base and utilizes a variety of sensors to detect RFID enabled inventory as well as its approximate location (see the "Unmanned Aerial Vehicle (UAV) Setup/Configuration" for additional details).
-All of this data is made accessible to users via the Drone-Inventory App.
-Viewing scanned inventory, flight control as well as inventory management can all be performed using the Drone-Inventory App.
+The project utilizes a Bebop 2 drone as the base and utilizes an RFID scanner to detect RFID-enabled inventory (see the "Unmanned Aerial Vehicle (UAV) Setup/Configuration" for additional details).
+All data is made accessible to users via the web-based, Drone-Inventory App.
+Viewing scanned inventory as well as inventory management can all be performed using the Drone-Inventory App.

-(This documentation was formatted with Markdown and therefore a Markdown reader is recommended!)
+(Note: This documentation was formatted with Markdown and therefore a Markdown reader is recommended!)

 ### Authors:
 [Jason Elting](mailto:elting.2@wright.edu "elting.2@wright.edu"), [Jameson Morgan](mailto:morgan.219@wright.edu "morgan.219@wright.edu"), [Zia Anwar](mailto:anwar.3@wright.edu "anwar.3@wright.edu") and [Kiran Wani](mailto:wani.4@wright.edu "wani.4@wright.edu")